A Comprehensive Review of Recommender Systems: Transitioning from Theory to Practice: Advanced Modeling Techniques in Recommender Systems

 Prompt-based and in-context learning (ICL) approaches have leveraged the adaptability of LLMs, employing personalized prompts and natural language processing to enhance recommendation relevance and user interaction without extensive retraining \cite{geng2022recommendation, wang2023recmind}.
 These methods have proven effective in various scenarios, from news recommendation \cite{zhang2023prompt} to conversational and zero-shot recommendations, addressing longstanding issues like cold starts and data sparsity \cite{sanner2023large, hou2024large}.

 Moreover, advancements in prompt tuning and personalized recommendation strategies demonstrate the ongoing evolution of LLM applications in RS, significantly improving system performance while also highlighting challenges such as ethical considerations and the management of popularity biases \cite{ji2024genrec, kang2023llms}.
 These developments indicate a move towards more sophisticated, context-aware systems that can dynamically adapt to user preferences and behaviors.
+LLM recommenders adjust generation hyperparameters (temperature, top-$p$/top-$k$) and fine-tuning optimizers (e.g., learning rate/weight decay), with PEFT methods introducing method-specific knobs such as LoRA rank; prompt length is constrained by the context window~\cite{Holtzman2020Nucleus,Hou2024LLM4Rec,Hu2021LoRA,Dettmers2023QLoRA}.

 \paragraph{Practical Challenges Addressed} LLMs have advanced RS by addressing key challenges such as the cold-start problem, enhancing personalization, and improving accuracy.
 Models like BERT4REC \cite{sun2019bert4rec} and UserBERT \cite{wu2021userbert}, GBERT \cite{zhang2022gbert} and RecMind \cite{wang2023recmind} effectively utilize user and item metadata to generate relevant suggestions in e-commernce and entertainment.
 These models also support dynamic learning, allowing systems to adapt based on real-time interactions, thus enhancing user engagement and satisfaction.